-We presented the SL-DNSSEC protocol: a backward-compatible and signature-free alternative for performing DNSSEC validations in a single UDP query/response fashion.
-Leveraging a quantum-safe KEM and a MAC, SL-DNSSEC achieves NIST level I security while having analogous bandwidth usage and query resolution speeds to that of RSA-2048.
-DNS messages in SL-DNSSEC remain below the recommended 1232-byte size, thus avoiding IP fragmentation or TCP re-transmission.
-Moreover, owing to smaller responses than queries, SL-DNSSEC cannot be misused as a DNS amplifier.
+We presented the SL-DNSSEC protocol: a signature-free alternative for performing DNSSEC validations in a single query/response fashion.
+Leveraging a quantum-safe KEM and a MAC, SL-DNSSEC achieves NIST level I security while having analogous bandwidth usage and resolution speeds to that of RSA-2048.
+Moreover, owing to smaller responses than queries, SL-DNSSEC remains unusable as a DNS amplifier.